The NFL owners have just voted to basically remove the kickoff return as a play from the National Football League.

 Again, this is from a tanker pilot.

-A four ship of F-15 Eagles, meaning uh four jets.
+A four ship of F-15 Eagles, meaning four jets, four jets as part of a no-fly zone.

-Folks get ready for this.
+Folks, get ready for this.

 This is going to blow your mind.

-A minimum of eighteen KC 135 sorties missions.
+A minimum of 18 KC-135 sorties missions.

 18 tanker plane sorties to keep those four Eagles manned for 24 hours.

-They're all constantly up there.
+Oh, it's constantly up there.

-These tankers, the 18, the KC-135 tankers take off with a hundred and eighty thousand pounds of jet fuel.
+These tankers, the KC-135 tankers, take off with 180,000 pounds of jet fuel.

 Whatever the derivative is for these fighter jets, I'm not sure.